rskelley9/PhotoWebsite/README.markdown

 2. Login to the admin panel (/admin) using email: grok@grokphoto.org and password: password
 3. Click on the Settings tab and enter your own information.

+## Post with Markdown

+Posts published via the Admin Panel can be formatted using Markdown.
+For documentation and syntax help, visit [DaringFireball.com](http://daringfireball.net/projects/markdown/syntax).

 ## Heroku Deployment